IT-JONCTION/blockcache/README.md

 You can implement various cache invalidation strategies using a key-value store in the form of an associative array as the second parameter of the Blade directive.
 Here are the strategies:

-#### Write-Through Cache: done
+#### Write-Through Cache:

 Updates cache key when the data within the cache changes.
-This strategy relies on the `updated_at` timestamp of the model.
+This strategy relies the HasCacheKey trait that uses `updated_at` timestamp of the model and touches parent models.

 ```html
 @cache($eloquentModel->getCacheKey())